Skip to Content

 How to Care for a Banana Plant

-Learn how to care for a banana plant, including how to grow it indoors and outdoors in pots, as well as if you can grow it in the ground!
+Learn how to care for a banana plant, including how to help it winter over!

-I’m excited to be writing about how to care for a banana plant today because it is one of the plants that first piqued my interest in gardening.
+I’m excited to be writing about caring for banana plants today because it is one of the plants that first piqued my interest in gardening.
 My parents have always grown banana plants in their yard.

 And although they live in Maryland and it gets very cold in the winter, they come back year after year.
 It amazed me that there was a plant that looks so gorgeously tropical that you could plant in the ground in our climate!